kaltura/clients-generator/sources/php53/README.md

 Compatible with Kaltura server version @VERSION@ and above.

 ## Install
-Navigation to php53 directory and run `composer install` to install class autoloader
+Navigate into the php53 directory and run `composer install` to install class autoloader

 ## Getting Started